 I nearly talked myself out of going to A&E on Sun that morning, but having read the accounts above on this website, I am so grateful I did, and that Sun night I felt my first sign of relief as I now knew I had done everything possible to seek help.
 I couldn’t look back on this with regret, despite whatever outcome I’d end up with as nothing further could have been done.
 On getting home I took my first batch of ‘meds’ and hoped for the best despite not knowing what might happen.

-I also told my Mum, Brother and Sister that evening on WhatsApp - I live alone and they live elsewhere in the UK and while they needed to know, I am also the type of person to deal with things on my own.
+I told my family that evening on WhatsApp - I live alone and they live elsewhere in the UK and while they needed to know, I am also the type of person to deal with things on my own.
 I know many others who don’t work this way but for me, I find I’m stronger at maintaining my composure and clarity on what I need to do next if I work through things on my own terms without a constant reminder or even a ‘good luck’ from someone else as it’s still a reminder.
 My family throughout this have been very supportive, but have also respected my need to get through the initial uncertainty in my own way.

 Monday, and my first glimmer of hope!
 Magic, I heard my first noise in my left!
 The smallest of sounds and only for a split second but it was there - like the sound the pin needle makes on an old school vinyl record player when it first touches the record.
 I’d made it through a few days of absolutely nothing and on hearing this I broke down into tears.
 The whole experience I’d gone through so far all hitting me at once.
 So much further to go and so much uncertainty ahead but hearing anything meant the world to me.